thex3family/thex3family-website/public/content/unlock-your-potential/principles/submitting-new-principles/index.md

 ## Prerequisites

-What should someone already know or be familiar with before reading this page?
-List any prior knowledge, concepts, or skills that would help the reader fully understand the principle.
+List 2-3 relatable experiences that would help the reader recognize if this principle is especially relevant to their situation.

 ## [Section Name]